Bjonnfesk/MECPUStatus/README.md

 # MECPUStatus
-A CC:T program for showing the status of the Crafting CPUs in an ME Network
+A CC:T program for showing the status of the Crafting CPUs in an ME Network.
+Occasionally talks like a pirate.